LLMTaxo: Leveraging Large Language Models for Constructing Taxonomy of Factual Claims from Social Media: Methodology

-To achieve consistency and minimize topic variation, we restrict the number of topics and assign identical topics to claims within the same category.
-Note that no all factual claims have three-level topics, as some may be too brief or ambiguous to be categorized distinctly into broad, medium, and detailed topics.
-In such cases, the claim may align with only one or two topic levels.
-Upon annotating all $m$ claims, we reviewed the most frequently occurring broad topics and established representative sets.
-The topics from the final set of $k$ factual claims form the seed taxonomy $\mathcal{S}$.
-The $k$ claim-topic pairs are used as learning examples $\mathcal{L}$.
+Examples: ... } \LLMTaxo\ adopts a multi-round human-in-the-loop annotation process.
+In each round, the LLM generates topics for a batch of 10 claims.
+These topics are then evaluated and refined by annotators, resulting in a finalized annotation of each claim $c$ with topic tuple $(t_{b}, t_{m}, t_{d})$, forming a claim-topic pair $\langle c, (t_{b}, t_{m}, t_{d})\rangle$.
+The LLM may produce diverse topic labels in the initial run.
+To ensure consistency and minimize topic variation, we restrict the number of distinct topics and standardize topic labels across similar claims during the refinement process.
+For example, if the LLM generates “COVID-19 Vaccine Mandates” for claim A and “Vaccine Mandates” for claim B, the annotators are expected to retain a single, generalized topic (e.g., “Vaccine Mandates”) for both claims.

+The refined claim-topic pairs are subsequently used as in-context examples to guide the LLM in the next round.
+This process is iterated until topics are generated for all $c \in \mathcal{R}$.
+The human-in-the-loop process reduces manual effort and allows for tailored annotations based on specific requirements, which is adaptable across various topic domains.

+Upon annotating all $m$ claims, the annotators review the most frequent broad topics and manually pick $k$ representative claim-topic pairs as the learning examples $\mathcal{L}$.
+The topics from these $k$ examples form the seed taxonomy $\mathcal{S}$.
 The seed taxonomy and the learning examples guide the LLMs to generalize the task of topic generation across a diverse range of claims while ensuring consistent and structured outputs.